petar-m/executables.executors/README.md

 *NOTE: SimpleInjectorExecutor propagates the exception after calling IErrorHandler.Handle leaving the environment to decide what to do.*

+`IExecutorScope` - **obsolete**

-`IExecutorScope` - an alternative scope provider when the environment does not provide a way to start/end scope, e.g. service executing recurring tasks in background.
+`IScopedContext` - an alternative scope provider when the environment does not provide a way to start/end scope, e.g. service executing recurring tasks in background.

 Example: